tylerthomasallen/docs/src/pages/deep-linked-ads/google-shopping-ads.md

 1. In your Adwords dashboard, navigate to the All Campaigns page.
 <img src="/img/pages/deep-linked-ads/google-xplatform-shopping-ads/google-adwords-campaign-view.png" alt="AdWords Campaign View" class="three-quarters center">
 1. Click the red campaign button, and create a new Shopping Campaign.
-1. On the Shopping Ads Setup page, make sure the correct Merchant Identifier is selected.
+1. On the Shopping Ads Setup page, make sure the correct Merchant Identifier is selected (this should match the value in your Merchant Center Dashboard).
 <img src="/img/pages/deep-linked-ads/google-xplatform-shopping-ads/google-adwords-merchant-identifier.png" alt="AdWords Merchant Identifier" class="three-quarters center">
 1. Complete the ad configuration and name your ad group.
 1. You should see your new Campaign and Ad Group.